arttuka/luma/README.md

-# LUMA Universal Music Archive
+# LUMA Ultimate Music Archive

 A web service that presents the user a sortable and filterable view of their Spotify library.